TiraLabra/2019_3/pages/README.md

 ## :mega: News

  * Labtool should now work!
- * The final submission deadline is on friday 8.3. at 23:59.
+ * The final submission deadline is on Friday 8.3. at 23:59.
 There are no time extensions available.
 Good luck on the exam week!
  * If you find typos or other errors on the course pages, please submit a Pull Request with the fix.
 A bug bounty of 1 course point will be awarded for significant fixes (capped at 1 per student).

 ## :notebook: Labtool